RodriguezAndres/RodriguezAndres.github.io/_posts/2016-03-30-starting-blog.markdown

 ~~~
 **bold** or *italics* or **_both_** or <s>strikethrough</s>.
-Note that ~~strikethrough~~ should work but it's not working for me
+Note that ~~strikethrough~~ should work but it's not always working for me
 ~~~

 **bold** or *italics* or **_both_** or <s>strikethrough</s>.
-Note that ~~strikethrough~~ should work but it's not working for me
+Note that ~~strikethrough~~ should work but it's not always working for me

 ~~~
 > Indent and italicized text